seamoon76/seamoon76.github.io/_pages/about.md

 Honors & Awards
 ------
+* Comprehensive Excellence Award (The Boeing Company Scholarship) in Tsinghua University 2022.10
+* Second Prize of National College Students Physics Competition 2021.12
+* Comprehensive Excellence Award (National Inspirational Scholarship) in Tsinghua University 2021.10
+* The 25th Tsinghua ”Sogou Cup” Intelligent Agent Competition Winner Award 2021.5
+* First prize at the provincial level in the 34th China Olympiad in Mathematics 2018
+* Second prize at the provincial level in the 35th China Olympiad in Physics 2018
+* Second prize at the provincial level of the 32nd China Olympiad in Chemistry 2018
 <!-- * Xu Scholarship Nomination (the highest honor in [BIT](https://english.bit.edu.cn/), 20 candidates per year), 2021
 * National Scholarship, 2020 -->